 Moreover, any child cannot be deemed as a special child.
 Only kids that the state deems cannot or should not be returned to their parent’s homes.

 Furthermore, a child for whom the state has determined that he or she is unlikely to be adoptable without the aid of the adopting parent.

-For the Adopter Couple, the Filing Status in current and previous Federal Tax Return should be Married Filing Jointly.
+For the Adopter Couple, the Filing Status in current and previous Federal Tax returns should be Married Filing Jointly.

-Moreover, if the couple has filed a tax return with filing status Married Filing Separately they need to file an amended return for the previous year with filing status Married filing jointly.
+Moreover, if the couple has filed a tax return with the filing status Married Filing Separately they need to file an amended return for the previous year with the filing status Married filing jointly.